Blade (New Line franchise character): Appearances

+Films

+Blade is portrayed by Wesley Snipes in four feature films: Stephen Norrington's Blade (1998), Guillermo del Toro's Blade II (2002), David S. Goyer's Blade: Trinity (2004), and the Marvel Cinematic Universe film Deadpool & Wolverine (2024), and by Sticky Fingaz in the television series Blade: The Series, debuting with the television film Blade: House of Chthon on June 28, 2006, and concluding with its thirteenth episode, "Conclave", on September 13.

+Television series

 Blade: House of Chthon

 In Blade: House of Chthon, the two-hour television film pilot for Blade: The Series, Blade reluctantly joins forces with the ruthless and beautiful Iraq war veteran Krista Starr, the twin sister of Zack, a familiar murdered by his master Marcus Van Sciver, who apparently plans to develop a vaccine to make those of his kind who survived the Daystar virus indestructible by turning them all into Daywalkers like Blade.
 Forced to accommodate Krista's need for revenge, Blade also continues to keep his own bloodsucking tendencies in check through daily injections of a new special serum, seeking to counteract the damage left by Drake.
 After Marcus, smitten with Krista, injects her with his blood to turn her into a vampire, Krista is approached by Blade, who injects her with his own serum and offers her a chance to help him avenge her brother's death and bring down Marcus and the House of Chthon by going undercover in Marcus' organization: Zack is revealed to have been doing a sting operation with Blade.
 The two form a reluctant partnership.